The DfE requires schools to:

 Rule of Law

-The importance of laws, whether they be those that govern the class, the school or the country, are consistently reinforced throughout typical school days.
-Pupils are taught the value and reasons behind the law that govern and protect us, the responsibilities that this involves and the consequences when laws are broken.
-Visits into school from the police and fire services help to reinforce this message.
-Year 6 visit the magistrates court in Halifax.
+The importance of laws, whether they be those that govern the class, the school, or the country, are consistently reinforced throughout typical school days.
+Pupils are taught the value and reasons behind the law that governs and protects us, the responsibilities that this involves, and the consequences when laws are broken.
+Visits to school from the police and fire services help to reinforce this message.

 Within school, children are actively encouraged to make choices and take risks in the knowledge that they are in a safe and supportive environment.
 As a school we educate and provide boundaries to support children in making choices safely through the provision of a safe environment and empowering education.
 Pupils are encouraged to know, understand and exercise their rights and personal freedoms and advised how to exercise these safely, for example through e-safety and PSHCE lessons.
 Whether it is through choice of learning challenge, of how they record, or participation in our numerous extra-curricular clubs, pupils are given the freedom to make choices.